Adelaide, Abbess of Vilich: Life

 Adelaide was born around 970, the youngest daughter of Megengoz, Count of Geldern, and his wife Gerberga.
 As a child, she was given to the convent of St. Ursula in Cologne, probably before 977, where she was educated according to the Rule of St. Jerome, and engaged in philosophical studies, according to her Vita.
 When her older brother Godfrey died in battle in 977, her parents began funding the construction of a church in his honour at Vilich (today part of Bonn-Beuel) and worked to establish a female monastic community following the rule of the observances of the canonesses.
 As part of this process, they redeemed their daughter from St Ursula with a gift of land and established her as abbess of the newly founded community at Vilich.

 To determine Vilich's legal position in the empire, her parents appealed to emperor Otto III in 987 to obtain a charter granting Vilich the same legal status as the imperial convents of Gandersheim, Quedlinburg, and Essen.
 This charter was confirmed by a papal bull from Pope Gregory VI, dated 24 May 996.

 Due to the death of her mother Geberga in c.
 995, Adelaide was forced to lead the convent by herself.
 She used this position of power to change the rule followed in Vilich to the Rule of Saint Benedict; some canonesses left Vilich as a result.
 Three years after Gerberga's death, Adelaide's father Megengoz died as well.
 He was buried alongside his wife at Vilich.
 Adelaide inherited a large part of the family's wealth.

 In c.1000, Adelaide's sister Bertrada, abbess of St. Mary in the Capitol died.
 Archbishop Heribert of Cologne expressed wishes for Adelaide to assume responsibility for the abbey.
 Adelaide was subsequently called to the court and confirmed as abbess of St. Mary's.
 Adelaide's charitable became well known in Cologne.
 Her favourable reputation increased after bad harvests in the following years, during which Adelaide cared for the people in Cologne.
 While her relationship with Archbishop Heribert is described by the vita as one of caritas, the sisters at Vilich are depicted as feeling neglected due to Adelaide spending time in Cologne.

 On 5 February of an unknown year, Adelaide died of a sore throat in the company of her friend Archbishop Heribert.
 Her sisters from Vilich did not believe a message describing Adelaide's illness and arrived after she had died.
-Archbishop Heribert wished for Adelaide to be buried in Cologne, but the sisters convinced him to have her buried in Vilich.
+Archbishop Heribert wished for Adelaide to be buried in Cologne, but the sisters persuaded him to have her buried in Vilich.